badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.11.3 =
+* Fixed: Possible infinite-loop during database-updates
+* Fixed: Prevent creation of indexes if they already exist
+* Fixed: Possible PHP-errors in overview when there are empty forums/subforums = 1.11.2 =
+* Added: Option for recent-posts-widget to group posts by topic
+* Added: asgarosforum_user_replacements filter
+* Fixed: Delayed database-updates after plugin-update
+* Fixed: Performance issues in forums which consist of many topics
+* Fixed: Rare PHP-error in unread-logic
+* Fixed: It was not possible to use HTML-attributes in mail-templates
+* Fixed: Display issues with some themes
+* Performance improvements and code optimizations
+= 1.11.1 =
+* Fixed: Wrong avatar-sizes with certain themes and plugins = 1.11.0 =
+* Added: New view to show unread topics
+* Added: Filter users in memberslist by their role/usergroup
+* Added: Mail-templates for notifications
+* Added: Show groups of user inside the memberslist
+* Added: Bulk-actions to assign roles
+* Added: Filter users in backend by their role
+* Added: Option to change link-color
+* Added: Option to change light text-color
+* Added: Option to change second background-color
+* Added: asgarosforum_prepare hook
+* Added: asgarosforum_usergroup_{ID}_add_user hooks
+* Added: asgarosforum_usergroup_{ID}_remove_user hooks
+* Added: asgarosforum_breadcrumbs_{current_view} hooks
+* Fixed: Only show accessible posts inside post-histories to the current user
+* Fixed: Broken forum-role selector in backend-profile
+* Fixed: Broken banning-functionality in frontend when using plain URL-structure
+* Fixed: Various problems which prevents the application of custom appearance-modifications
+* Fixed: Hidden filters for usergroups in backend user-overview when there were many usergroups
+* Fixed: A couple of display issues
+* Fixed: Display issues with some themes
+* Changed: Dont group posts in "Recent Forum Posts"-widget by topic
+* Changed: Show IDs of usergroups in the backend
+* Changed: Usergroup-tags now link to memberslist showing all users of that group
+* Changed: Show username of notification-receiver in mail
+* Minor design changes
+* Minor design changes in the administration area
+* Improved application of custom appearance-settings
+* Mobile-theme improvements
+* Improve first-time installation-process
+* Screen-reader accessibility improvements
+* Performance improvements and code optimizations
+* Compatibility with WordPress 5.0
 = 1.10.1 =
 * Added: Forum administrator role
 * Added: Show forum role in backend user overview